splunk/public-o11y-docs/gdi/opentelemetry/collector-linux/install-linux.rst

 .. _configure-auto-instrumentation:

-Configure automatic discovery for Java
+Configure automatic discovery
 --------------------------------------------

-You can also automatically instrument your Java applications along with the Collector installation.
-Automatic discovery removes the need to install and configure the Java agent separately.
+You can also automatically instrument your Java, Node.js, and/or .NET applications along with the Collector installation.
+Automatic discovery removes the need to install and configure the instrumentation SDKs separately.
 See :ref:`linux-backend-auto-discovery` for the installation instructions.
 For more information on Java instrumentation, see :ref:`get-started-java`.
+For more information on Node.js instrumentation, see :ref:`get-started-nodejs`.
+For more information on .NET, see :ref:`get-started-dotnet-otel`

 .. _otel-installer-options-linux: